oleghcp/UnityTools/Code/Runtime/OlegHcp/README.md

     private void Update()
     {
-        // Returns true each second
+        // Returns true each time when elapsed (in this case each half a minute) if (_intervalChecker.SmoothCheckDelta(Time.deltaTime))
-        if (_intervalChecker.SmoothCheckDelta(Time.deltaTime))
         {
             // Do something